Marcie's Story - Video Transcript

 [Series of different camera angles of the mother and son seated on couch while mother talks to camera.]

-Marcie: Ask your friends, ask your friend’s parents, ask your own parents, ask anyone really, and they’ll be able to share their story with you as well.
+Marcie: Ask your friends, ask your friends’ parents, ask your own parents, ask anyone really, and they’ll be able to share their story with you as well.
 My hope is that more youth get involved and that Treyton feels that this is a right that he has and, because we live in Canada, he does.
-And so that’s something very powerful and I really feel that youth may not feel that they’re part of that but they really are, because we’re all part of this country and we’re all going to make a difference.
+And so that’s something very powerful and I really feel that youth may not feel that they’re part of that but they really are.
+Because we’re all part of this country and we’re all going to make a difference.

-This video has been developed by Elections Canada as part of an educational resource for secondary students.
+[White background.
+Elections Canada logo and the following words written underneath: This video has been developed by Elections Canada as part of an educational resource for secondary students.

-[Followed by the website and telephone numbers:]
+Followed by the website electionsanddemocracy.ca]